-Violence against women is a global issue, and we will explore the transnational dimensions of such violence and human rights responses.
-This includes how prevalence of violence against women varies and what intervention and prevention looks like in different contexts.
+Violence against women is now recognized as a global issue, and we will explore the transnational dimensions of such violence and human rights responses.
+This includes how prevalence of violence varies by region and what intervention and prevention looks like in different contexts.
+While the course format means that some forms of violence are addressed separately, a core theme will be to make connections through Liz Kelly's (1988) concept of the 'continuum' of violence against women and bell hooks' (2000) concept of 'patriarchal violence'.

 We will also explore the evidence on how Covid-19 has exacerbated violence against women globally.